PGM-Lab/InferPy/README.md

 The compilation process allows to choose the inference algorithm through the 'infMethod' argument.
 In the above example we use 'Klqp', **black box variational inference**.
 Other inference algorithms include: 'NUTS', 'MCMC', 'KLpq', etc. Look at ? for a detailed description of the available inference algorithms.

-Following INFERPY guiding principles, users can further configure the inference algorithm.
+Following InferPy guiding principles, users can further configure the inference algorithm.

 First, they can define they family 'Q' of approximating distributions,